Zapier-codes/zealot/handover.md

 Do not deviate from this (no direct pushes from a session, no skipping the patch step, no declaring a build verified without an Actions log).

-**As of session 13:** `main`'s tip had a proxy-SDK injection commit, `f8a8da89`, and tasks #5/#6/#7 were moved to a separate `clean/no-sdk-injection` branch that deliberately excluded it, with an explicit operator decision at the time to keep the two permanently separate.

-**As of September 17, 2026:** that decision was reversed.
-The operator merged `clean/no-sdk-injection` into `main` with `git merge --no-ff` (commit `e46dfaa1`), so `main`'s tip now contains *both* `f8a8da89` (still there, untouched — the merge did not remove, revert, or fix it) *and* everything tasks #5/#6/#7 built on the separate branch. **There is one branch again.** The step-2/step-4 branch-specific commands that used to live here (checkout `clean/no-sdk-injection` instead of `main`, push to it instead of `origin main`, etc.) no longer apply — steps 1–4 above govern everything, including tasks #5/#6/#7, same as before session 13 ever existed. `clean/no-sdk-injection` itself still exists on the remote as of this merge (nothing deleted it) but is no longer the place new work on those tasks should target — target `main`.
-See "Current state" below for what this means for `f8a8da89` going forward: it is now simply part of `main`'s history like anything else, not a separately-flagged, separately-branched-around commit.
-Whether/how to deal with it (revert, keep, something else) is still an open, undecided question — the merge resolved the *branch topology*, not that question.

-**UPDATE (Session 18, 2026-09-17):** The operator has fully embraced the proxy SDK injection.
-We added the `patched_file_path` migration to support the dual-version logic (clean AAB for Play Store, patched APK for internal store).
-The migration was successfully run on the live Supabase database.
-The live Render deployment is now serving apps with this logic active.

 ## Scope, stated plainly

 This console is **internal tooling**, used only by this organization's own